-Our platform technology portfolio also includes a patent family with disclosure and claims related to J chain and IgM Fc mutations that inhibit binding of IgM to certain multimeric Ig receptors including the Fcau receptor, the Fcu receptor, and the polymeric Ig receptor.
-The claims are related to IgM and IgM-derived antibodies that include these mutations, and have substantially increased serum half-lives relative to wild type IgM antibodies.
+Our platform and manufacturing technology portfolio also includes a patent family with disclosure and claims related to J chain and IgM Fc mutations that inhibit binding of IgM to certain multimeric Ig receptors including the Fc $\alpha\mu$ receptor, the Fc μ receptor, and the polymeric Ig receptor.
+The claims are related to IgM and IgM-derived antibodies that include these mutations and have substantially increased serum half-lives relative to wild type IgM antibodies.
 The patent applications in this family have a projected expiration date of March 1, 2039, absent any patent term adjustments or extensions.
-This family includes a granted patent in the United States.
-The family includes pending applications in the United States, Australia, Brazil, Canada, China, Europe, Israel, India, Japan, South Korea, Mexico, New Zealand, and Singapore.
+This family includes granted patents in the United States and Japan.
+The family includes pending applications in the United States, Australia, Brazil, Canada, China, Europe, Israel, India, South Korea, Mexico, New Zealand, and Singapore.

-Our platform technology portfolio also includes a patent family that includes disclosure and claims related to IgM antibody Fc modifications that affect the ability of the IgM antibody to trigger complement-dependent cytotoxicity (CDC).
+Our platform and manufacturing technology portfolio also includes a patent family that includes disclosure and claims related to IgM antibody Fc modifications that affect the ability of the IgM antibody to trigger complement-dependent cytotoxicity (CDC).
 Patent applications in this family disclose and claim single and combined human IgM Fc amino acid substitutions that reduce and/or completely inhibit IgM's typical CDC activity.
 Applications in this patent family have a projected expiration date of April 6, 2038, absent any patent term adjustments or extensions.
-Patent applications in this family are pending in the United States, Australia, Canada, China, Europe, Israel, India, Japan, South Korea, Mexico, New Zealand, and Singapore.
+This family includes granted patents in the United States and in Mexico.
+Patent applications in this family are pending in the United States, Australia, Canada, China, Europe, Israel, India, Japan, South Korea, New Zealand, and Singapore.

-Our platform technology portfolio includes a patent family that includes disclosure and claims related to multimeric molecules with non-antibody moieties on an IgM- or an IgA-based scaffold.
-For example, applications in this patent family cover IgM or IgA based fusion proteins that include, e.g., ligands, soluble portions of receptors, or cytokines.
-An exemplary molecule includes an IgM-based scaffold where the IgM heavy chain constant regions are fused to a soluble portion of PD-L1.
-Applications in this patent family have a projected expiration date of October 23, 2039, absent any patent term adjustments or extensions.
-Patent applications in this family are pending in the United States, Australia, Canada, China, Europe, Israel, India, Japan, South Korea, Mexico, New Zealand, and Singapore.
+Our platform and manufacturing technology portfolio also includes a patent family that discloses and claims highly sialylated multimeric binding molecules and methods of making the same.
+Applications in this family have a projected expiration date of January 5, 2041, absent any patent term adjustments or extensions.
+Patent applications in this family are pending in the United States, Australia, Brazil, Canada, China, Europe, Israel, India, Japan, South Korea, Mexico, Malaysia, New Zealand, Singapore and South Africa.